Informfully/Documentation/docs/source/methods.rst

 **articleLikes.insert**

 * Adds a statement of the current user for a particular article
-* Adds the like to the total likes of all users participating in the experiment
+* Adds the likes to the total likes of all users participating in the experiment
 * Input:

   * articleId: ID of the article